dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_handle_position.rst

    Curve Handle Position node.

 The *Curve Handle Position* node outputs the position of each of a Bézier spline's handles.

-The set node for this data is
+The node to set this data is the :doc:`/modeling/geometry_nodes/curve/set_handle_positions`.
-the :doc:`Set Handle Positions node </modeling/geometry_nodes/curve/set_handle_positions>`.

 Inputs